Radiator Server Documentation — v10.33.1

 Backend Load Balancing

-Configuration guide for load balancing across multiple backend servers (RADIUS, LDAP, ...) using Radiator Server's built-in algorithms
+Configuration guide for load balancing across multiple backend servers using Radiator Server's built-in algorithms, including connection pool management and high availability.

 Backend Load Balancing

-Radiator Server can act as a RADIUS/TACACS+ proxy, distributing requests across multiple backend servers.
-When multiple backend servers are configured within a backend block, Radiator uses server selection algorithms to determine which backend server receives each request and how to handle failures.
+When multiple backend servers are configured within a backend block, Radiator uses server selection algorithms to determine which server receives each request and how to handle failures.
+This applies to all backend types: RADIUS, LDAP, SQL (PostgreSQL, MySQL), and others.

-Backend load balancing is configured using the server-selection statement within backend blocks and applies to all backends (RADIUS, LDAP, SQL, etc.).
+Backend load balancing is configured using the server-selection statement within backend blocks.

 Server Selection Algorithms

-Radiator supports three backend server selection algorithms configured via the server-selection statement:
+Radiator supports four server selection algorithms configured via the server-selection statement.
+The default is fallback.

 fallback